andrewgormley/killclub/site/content/the-masquerade-nft-license.md

 title: The Masquerade NFT License
 description: The Masquerade NFT License
 ---
-# The Masquerade NFT License

-Meta Description: The Masquerade NFT License

 Summary of Licence

 * You have complete freedom to use the Art and NFT for commercial and personal use including to make sales of derivative works, for so long as you own the NFT.